matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 It aims to uncover issues such as off-by-one errors, buffer overflow, and unexpected behavior near limits.
 To achieve: Accuracy, Security, Quality.

-193) Black-Box vs White-Box testing, when use?
+193) Black-Box vs White-Box testing, when to use?
 Answer: Black-Box: In the early stages of testing to validate that the software meets its functional requirements.
 White-box: When you need to delve deep into the code to identify defects, security vulnerabilities, or performance bottlenecks.